jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/privacy/polygraph-tests.md

 ---
 id: polygraph-tests
-title: Polygraph tests
+title: Polygraph Tests
-sidebar_label: Polygraph tests
+sidebar_label: Polygraph Tests
 slug: /about/security/privacy/polygraph-tests
 ---

 We regularly run polygraph tests on all employees with access to sensitive information.
-Tests fully focus on identifying whether an employee has disclosed confidential information to a third party.
+The tests focus entirely on identifying whether an employee has disclosed confidential information to a third party.
 Personal questions are never asked.